Texlo-Dev/tuxbot/README.md

 3. Clone the repo using by either downloading the zip or running `git clone https://github.com/RTK99/tuxbot.git`

-4.Run `npm i` to install all of the required modules.
+4. Run `npm i` to install all of the required modules.

 5. Create a config.json file in the master directory and have it look like this:
 ```json